sakibulalikhan/joty/README.md

  ▒▓▒▒░   ░ ▒░▒░▒░   ▒ ░░      ██▒▒▒
  ▒ ░▒░     ░ ▒ ▒░     ░     ▓██ ░▒░

-        @sakibulalikhan -- The Magic Wapons installer for Arch!!!
+        @sakibulalikhan -- The Magic Wapons Installer for Arch!!!
 ```

-# Joty - The Magic Wapons for Arch!!!
+# Joty - The Magic Wapons Installer for Arch!!!

 Joty is a script designed to simplify the installation of various security and penetration testing tools on Arch Linux or Arch-based distributions.
 It comes with a set of predefined categories such as networks, exploits, forensics, web, utilities, osint, cloud, and recon, allowing users to install tools based on their specific needs.